-- The site is suitable for the redevelopment.
+- The site appears suitable for the redevelopment.
 It is currently developed as housing authority apartments. - The neighborhood is compatible with the redevelopment.
-The immediate neighborhood is generally residential in character. - The location is well suited to the redevelopment.
-The site has relatively easy access to goods and services. - The population and household growth in the market area is significant. - The economy seems to be continuing to improve. - The demand for the development is strong. - The capture rates for the development are low.
-The overall tax credit capture rate is 1.3%. - The most comparable apartments are the subject units, themselves. - Total vacancy rates of the most comparable developments are 0.0% - The overall vacancy rate among apartments surveyed is 3.5%. - There are some concessions in the top end of the market, but those units aren't competing with the subject. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are good.
-All the units have rental assistance. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to similarly priced apartments. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint.

-- The proposal would have no long term impact on existing LIHTC developments.
+The immediate neighborhood is generally residential in character.

+- The location is well suited to the redevelopment.
+Each site has relatively easy access to goods and services. - The population and household growth in the market area is significant. - The economy seems to be continuing to improve. - The demand for the development is strong. - The capture rates for the development are low.
+The overall tax credit capture rate is 1.2%. - The most comparable apartment is the subject, itself. - Total vacancy rates of the most comparable developments are 0.0%. - The overall vacancy rate among apartments surveyed is 3.5%. - There are some concessions in the top end of the market, but those units aren't competing with the subject. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are good.
+All the units have rental assistance. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to similarly priced apartments. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint. - The proposal would have no long term impact on existing LIHTC developments.

-- A.9.1 Recommendations
+A.9.1 Recommendations

-- None

-- A.9.2 Notes
+A.9.2 Notes

-- None

-- A.9.2.1 Strengths
+A.9.2.1 Strengths

 - Rental assistance for all units

-- Attractive sites
+- Attractive site

 - Strong calculated demand

-- All units are already occupied
+- All units currently occupied

-- A.9.2.2 Weaknesses
+A.9.2.2 Weaknesses

-- None

-- A.9.3 Conclusion
+A.9.3 Conclusion